jwmiller5/Compliance/compliance/regulatory/offering-FISC-Japan.md

 **Where can I get the details of Microsoft's responses to the FISC framework?**

-You can also see security references ([in Japanese](https://aka.ms/microsoftresponsetofiscguidancejapanese)) from third parties who have evaluated the FISC compliance of Microsoft cloud services.
+For security references from third parties who have evaluated the FISC compliance of Microsoft cloud services, contact your Microsoft account representative.

 **Can I use Microsoft's responses to this framework in my organization's qualification process?**